 Collapsing global interest rates in response to central bank intervention and record economic decline in Q2 of 2020 caused mortgage rates to fall throughout the year on through the 2020 presidential election, which caused a large refinance boom.
 Many large nonbank lenders which have been private for a decade or more chose to list their companies on the stock market in 2020 due to the record loan demand boom.

-Answer a few questions below and connect with a lender who can help you refinance and save today!
+Answer a few questions below and connect with a lender who can help you save today!